miguel-m-barreto/HashStormCore/README.md

 - New developer-friendly structure

-HashStormCore is not a simple fork! it is a technical successor evolving Miningcore into a cleaner, faster, more modern codebase that fits today's mining landscape.
+This is not "yet another fork".
+It is a **technical continuation** and a reboot of the Miningcore engine for 2025 and beyond.

 It keeps the battle-tested core of Miningcore, but pushes the system years ahead.